 Our Upcoming Caramel Litter:

-Scarlett, our medium Caramel color female had a recent litter of pups with Aramis (our lighter Caramel color male) on November 7th which went home to their new owners on January 8th of this year.
-We are projecting Scarlett’s next heat cycle to begin sometime in March or April of 2022 with a projected birth date in May or June.
-The pups produced by her and Aramis are always awesome and the new owners have always been very pleased.
+Scarlett, our medium Caramel color female had a recent litter of pups with Aramis (our lighter Caramel color male) on November 7th, 2021 which went home to their new owners on January 8th of 2022.
+We projected Scarlett’s next heat cycle to begin sometime in March or April of 2022 with a projected birth date in May or June.
+Please Click Here for an update on the status of that litter.

 We will try to update these reports as we get more signs or indicators about each of the momma’s progress, but if we don’t say much, it’s because we haven’t seen anything to share.
 A warm and hearty thank you goes out to all those who are patiently waiting on one or more of the above upcoming litters, and while we can’t guarantee everyone will be getting a pup from these next litters, those that do we think will be very pleased.